CENGN/netbox-kubernetes/README.md

 1. Prometheus target exists and is reporting ready for all pods deployed
 1. Dashboard should report information regarding the metrics from Django backend

+## Upgrading from NetBox v2.8.x

+If the database was instantiated using a previous version of NetBox used in this repository, cable tracing will be broken when changing versions.
+It is necessary to run the the cable trace fix command in the NetBox container

+1. `kubectl exec -it -n netbox-community netbox-<id> -- bash`
+1. `./manage.py trace_paths`

 ## References